Klorinmannen/exercises/README.md

 Implement a method formating a users name for presentation.

 ## data-filtering
-Filter a dataset queried from a data source on given input parameters.
+Filter a dataset queried from a data source on given input parameters and send back the result.

+## parse-invoice-txt-file
+Read a comma seperated invoice file and aggregate it.

+## request-resource-access
+Handle a http request, requesting a resource and determine if the user has access or not.